sugarcrm/thorn/Docs.md

 ## Debugging Tests

-While developing or debugging a test, you can set the environment variable `THORN_VERBOSE` to any value to enable verbose output from Thorn.
+While developing or debugging a test, you can set the environment variable `THORN_VERBOSE` to enable verbose output from Thorn.

+Users of Thorn seeking to debug their tests should set `THORN_VERBOSE=1`.
+`THORN_VERBOSE=2` is intended for those developing Thorn itself and is not intended for users.

-Before commiting tests, **please ensure you run them with THORN_VERBOSE enabled** so you can be sure you are making the HTTP requests and getting the responses back that you expect.
+Before commiting tests, **please ensure you run them with THORN_VERBOSE=1** so you can be sure you are making the HTTP requests and getting the responses back that you expect.

 [chakram]: http://dareid.github.io/chakram/